DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 ##Importance of user needs

 Service design starts with identifying user needs.
 Understanding the context gives you the best chance of meeting these needs in a simple and cost effective way.
 If you do not know what the user’s needs are, you will not build the right thing.
 Do research, analyse data and talk to users.
 Test assumptions and hypotheses.
-Have empathy for users and remember what they want versus what they need may be differ.
+Have empathy for users and remember what they want versus what they need may be different.

 ##Focus on end-users

-Children’s social care tools and services must be procured, designed, and implemented in response to the practical and emotional needs of the end-user.
+Children’s social care tools and services should be procured, designed, and implemented in response to the practical and emotional needs of the end-user.

 There needs to be consideration of:

-* the experience of Children, families and social workers
+* the experience of children and families
-* the skills and abilities of those using the system
+* the experience of social care professionals seeking to meet children's needs
-* the needs of frontline staff, performance managers and strategic leaders
+* the skills and abilities of the different people who will use the system, including performance managers and strategic leaders
-* the needs of wider stakeholders, including those of DfE and Ofsted
+* how the outputs from the system will be used, such as for reporting to Department for Education or to prepare for an Ofsted inspection

-There must be a clear understanding of how innovation or technology will result in better provision and outcomes for children.
+There should be a clear understanding of how innovation and changes to technology will result in better provision and outcomes for children.

-Local authorities and suppliers must regularly work with users to assess the design and performance of their case management systems (CMS), and ensure that these assessments inform future iterations.
+Local authorities and suppliers should regularly work with users to assess the design and performance of their case management systems (CMS), and ensure that these assessments inform future iterations.

 You should learn as much as possible about the problems facing users by: